“What’s in a name?

 Aaron was one of the characters from “Titus Andronicus”.
 The moniker comes from an Arabic name and means ‘strength.
 Aaron Copland, the 20th-century American classical composer, is another noteworthy bearer of this name.

 Balthazar was Romeo’s servant and trusted friend in “Romeo and Juliet”.
 If you think Balthazar is quite a mouthful name, you can keep Balt for the nickname.
-It’s alternative spelling in Balthasar.
+It’s an alternative spelling to Balthasar.

 For “Troilus and Cressida”, Shakespeare decided to stay safe with the classic name Alexander.
 As per legends, the first Alexander was Paris, who was nicknamed Alexander by the shepherds for whom he fought against the robbers.
 Alex, Zander or Zan would be ideal nicknames for it.
 Alexander means ‘defender of mankind’.